micz/wp-500px-jsgallery/readme.txt

 1. Activate the plugin through the 'Plugins' menu in WordPress.
 1. Put your 500px.com username in the plugin settings page.
 1. Insert the shortcode [jsg500px] in the page you want to show the gallery.
+1. (Optional) Use the "user500px" shortcode param to set a different username for a single page.

 == Frequently Asked Questions ==